 Skill Level

-The walk along the stream to Robin Falls is quite easy, however there are moments when you have to cross parts of the stream and climb over rocks and logs.
+The walk along the stream to the falls is quite easy, however there are moments when you have to cross parts of the stream and climb over rocks and logs.

 The rock scramble to the top pool shouldn’t be attempted by beginners.